|Partner Institution/Organization Homepage:||Click to visit|

 Residential Colleges: The University of Melbourne has 12 residential colleges adjacent to the campus, many of which welcome study abroad students.
 Admission to the residential colleges is by separate application.
 The colleges offer single rooms, full meal plans, active sports programs, as well as study rooms and tutors.
 Living in the residential colleges ensures integration into student life.
 Many Princeton students have enjoyed this option and made life-long friends among students in their college.
 Please note that spaces in the residential colleges are limited; we recommend applying as early as possible.

-Self-contained Apartments: Complexes, such as College Square Apartments, are popular among students who prefer greater independence and the ability to get their own meals.
+Self-contained Apartments: Complexes, such as College Square Apartments and Student Village, are popular among students who prefer greater independence and the ability to prepare their own meals.

 Students who receive financial aid at Princeton continue to receive Princeton financial aid for the approved costs of study abroad programs during the academic year.
 For detailed information about financial aid, program fees, and billing for study abroad, please visit the Money Matters section of the Study Abroad website.